akijarl/urn_demo/README.md

 #### Overview
 You will have 2 colored cups (1 green and 1 orange) which contain beads.
-Initially each cup will have 4 beads that match the cups color.
+Initially each cup will have beads that match the cups color.
-You will add 4 new beads using a random process described below.
+You will add new beads using a random process described below.
 This process may "contaminate" the cups such that the beads are not perfect predictors of the cup color.

 The data you will generate will be a series of bead colors.
-We will use dice and coins as randomization devices.
+We will use dice as randomization devices.
 You will randomly choose an "active" cup to start with.
-For each data point you randomly drawing a bead from the active cup, record the bead color, and
+For each data point,  you will randomly draw a bead from the active cup, record the bead color, and
     make a random choice about whether or not a new cup will be selected as the "active" cup.